HVAC Efficiency Terms Explained in Hilton Head, SC

 Out shopping in Hilton Head, SC, for a new air conditioner?
 Interested in checking the performance of your existing HVAC system?
 It never hurts to educate yourself ahead of time.
-Heating and cooling efficiency involves different rating systems based on design and fuel type.
+Heating and cooling efficiency involves different rating systems based on design and also fuel type.
+Trust us as your local HVAC company serving Savannah, GA and also the surrounding cities.
 Here is a quick overview of the most common HVAC efficiency terms to help you get started.

 SEER and EER Ratings for Cooling Performance